alyons/ffrpg3.5/README.md

     - Blizzard -> Slow
     - Fire -> Bigger AoE
     - Aero -> Bonus Dmg to Enemies with Float or who are flying
+    - Reflect should be instant cast (at least for Time Mage)
+    - White Magic does the same damage as Black Magic
   - Charge Time to Spells
 - [ ] Skill Rework
   - Too many points and too confusing to put points in right now